upbound/docs/content/providers/provider-gcp/_index.md

 For more information on the release cadence and support protocol refer to the provider [support and maintenance]({{<ref "support" >}}) page.

+## v1.5.0

+_Released 2024-07-04_

+* Update the GCP Terraform provider from `5.19.0` to `5.28.0`

+_Refer to the [v1.5.0 release notes](https://github.com/crossplane-contrib/provider-upjet-gcp/releases/tag/v1.5.0) for full details._

+Install the provider from the [Upbound Marketplace](https://marketplace.upbound.io/providers/upbound/provider-family-gcp/v1.5.0)

 ## v1.4.0

 _Released 2024-06-27_